Arc-Cloud/Team04-RISCV-Proj/README.md

 - Move into the `testing/Master_test` directory
 - Choose the `cpu_tb.cpp` test bench using single cycle, and `pipe_cpu_tb.cpp` if testing pipelined cpu

 Below is a code snippet of the test bench.
-This code is the same for both single cycle and pipelined with cache test benches.

 ```C++
     top->testRegAddress = 21;